-The College provide you with details regarding the personal information they are storing, why they are storing it and what rights you have to access it.
+Maronite College of the Holy Family will provide you with details regarding the personal information it is storing, why the College is storing it and what rights you have to access it.

 7. Accessible

 An agency must allow you to access your personal information without excessive delay or expense.